 A mistake by the clerk on a recorded tax deed is referred to as a scrivener’s error.
 Some examples include:

-If your company name is misspelled on your tax deed, it can be a major problem.
-It means the Tax Deed is invalid, as the LLC on the document does not exist as a registered business entity.
+If the error was your own, then the Clerk will inform you that they cannot change it.
+A misspelling of your company name on a tax deed can be a major problem.
+It means the tax deed is invalid, as the LLC on the document does not exist as a re…

 After 6 years working in the Florida tax deed industry, we can say with confidence it is a sub-sector of the real estate world with a unique set of both challenges and opportunities.